City problem · Vienna

 Stage one: address the five administrative cues.
 Restructure past-performance documentation in US federal format, with named federal customer references, project value, period of performance, and contracting officer details.
 Confirm SAM.gov registration with the right NAICS codes.
 Address Buy American Act or Trade Agreements Act framing explicitly.
 Identify a US-named contracting officer-of-record.
 The administrative gate clears.

-This work fits inside a Market Entry Sprint (six to ten weeks, one federal agency, one solicitation), a Cross-Border Build (three to six months, full US federal channel rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing federal programmes).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one federal agency, one solicitation), a Cross-Border Marketing Build (three to six months, full US federal channel rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing federal programmes).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (European-format response)After rebuild (US federal scoring architecture)